tnichols217/notes/Chem 111/2 - Units.md

 **Elementary Substance**: Substances made up of only one type of atom (with the same atomic number) **Compound Substance**: Substance made with more than one type of atom **Chemical Formula**: Elements listed with number of atoms as the subscript

 - ie: $H_2O(l)$ or $NaCl(s)$

 # Periodic Table

 ## Electronegativity

-The lower and lefter an atom is on the table, the less electronegativ
+The lower and lefter an atom is on the table, the less electronegative it is, meaning it is more metallic

+##